samueltobler/behavdata/README.md

 -   `likert_transform`: for fastly transform text inputs like from Likert scale answers into numerical values
 -   `likert_switch`: to invert numerical values Likert scales
 -   `AlphaCI_Bounds`: to determine the confidence interval for Cronbach's Alpha values
+-   `combined_scaleanalysis`: To quickly determine standard values for scale analyses

 #### Qualitative Data Related